DonkeyCore/Genesis/README.md

   * If the farewell is unfamiliar to Genesis, you must type in `exit` to notify Genesis that the conversation is over.
   * Genesis will then respond with a farewell that it knows.
 On the first run, it will be identical to what you said before typing `exit`.

-By following talking to Genesis while respecting this behavior, the program will function properly.
+By talking to Genesis while respecting this behavior, the program will function properly.

 # Feedback

 Feedback is very much appreciated.
 Pull requests are great because I don't really have time to always work on Genesis.
-Issues are helpful for finding bugs and suggesting features.
+Issues are very helpful for finding bugs and suggesting features.
 Thanks!